Jelmerro/Vieb/README.md

 There are many ways to download and install Vieb.
-Besides running from source or making your own builds, these are the main souces to download Vieb.
+Besides running from source or making your own builds, these are the main sources to download Vieb.
 For startup help, see the [frequently asked questions](FAQ.md).

 ### [Vieb.dev](https://vieb.dev/download)